jonaspleyer/cellular_raza-homepage/content/internals/code-structure/roadmap.md

 - [x] Stabilize the new `chili` backend

 ## Planned for the Future
+- [ ] Make it multi-scale: varying time-steps for portions of simulation
+    - [ ] Find user Interface for time input
+      Time-Scales per concept or per concept-group
 - [ ] Complete Deserialization of Simulation
-    - [ ] Restart Simulation from Snapshot with identical binary output
+- [ ] Export Formats other then 1:1 storage through (de)serialization (such as vtk files for paraview)
-- [ ] Custom (adaptive) time steppers
+- [ ] Improve Python bindings for some predefined models (using [pyo3](https://github.com/PyO3))
 - [ ] Proper error handling with strategies
-- [ ] Export Formats other then 1:1 storage through (de)serialization (such as vtk files for paraview)
-- [ ] Csv file storage support
-- [ ] Julia Bindings

 ## Possible Directions
 - [ ] Purely GPU powered Backend (probably restricted generics)
-- [x] Python bindings for some predefined models
+- [ ] Custom (adaptive) time steppers
-- [ ] Larger than memory simulations by using `sled` on disk
+- [ ] Larger-than-memory simulations by using `sled`
+- [ ] Julia Bindings